Gamer-Guy12/VCode/README.md

 # VCode
-This is VCode right bad code that you shouldn't write
+This is VCode bad code that you shouldn't write